iwh-halle/fdap-2024-Big-Eric-Blip/casestudy/student_housing/results/results.md

 **sentiment:** To calculate one single numeric value for the sentiment of a listing, I extraced the strings from all possible free text fields and used nltk.sentiment to extract a vibe for all of them.
 In a second step, these single sentiments are further processed into a single sentiment score where $-1$ represents a negative sentiment, $0$ a neutral- and $1$ a positive one.
 This will later allow easy application of the sentiments in the regression.

 **fraternities:** To determine this boolean variable, I very simply check wether the texts contain any synonyms of fraternity.
 It should be noted however, that some obvious fraternities do not identifiy themselves as such.
 To alleviate this effect, I conducted a small search for such cases and concluded that these cases can be ignored.
 See **Analysis of Verbindung and Verbindung möglich variables** in [data_analysis_and_regression.ipynb](/workspaces/fdap-2024-Big-Eric-Blip/casestudy/student_housing/data_analysis/data_analysis_and_regression.ipynb): Fraternities usually have low rent and a lot of flatmates, so that I marked such listings and then compared these listings to ones that identify themselves as fraternities.
+Since this overlap was fairly low, I only used the "Verbindung" Variable.

+### UGS Data
+To utilize Google Earth Engine for greenery-data analysis, I used the API of [Rhein Kreis Neuss](https://opendata.rhein-kreis-neuss.de/pages/home/) to extract usable location data for every plz, which they kindly provide for all of Germany.

+To assess UGS, I used a function that calculates the [Normalized Difference Vegetation Index](https://de.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index) of polygons by subtracting the B8 and B4 bands of the COPERNICUS/S2 satellite.

+By inputing the PLZ data as Polygons into the NDVI function, I calculated the average NDVI of the year 2020 of every PLZ in Aachen.
+See [urban_green_spaces.ipynb](/workspaces/fdap-2024-Big-Eric-Blip/casestudy/student_housing/google_earth_engine/urban_green_spaces.ipynb) for more details on this process.

+## Data Analysis and Interpretation
+### Rent

+### Duration
+## Automation